 What is Utah’s Zero Tolerance Law?

 Utah is known for strict alcohol laws, particularly pertaining to people under the legal drinking age of 21.
 People who engage in underage drinking and driving can be charged with DUI for having a blood alcohol content (BAC) as low as 0.01.
 This zero tolerance policy is known as Utah’s “Not a Drop” law, because it prohibits people under 21 from operating a vehicle with even a single drop of alcohol in their systems.
 Though well-intentioned, this extremely strict and harsh policy can create great legal peril for minors and young people accused of drunk driving, often high school or college students.
-If your teenage son or daughter was arrested for intoxicated driving in Utah, you should contact a Salt Lake City criminal lawyer right away.
+If your teenage son or daughter was arrested for intoxicated driving in Utah, you should contact a Salt Lake City criminal defense lawyer right away.
 In the meantime, this article will provide you with some additional information about Utah’s zero tolerance law – and the penalties for violating it.

 What is the Zero Tolerance Policy for Minors in Utah?